ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 When I drove up to the summit, I was encouraged that the audience was relatively small, only about thirty people enough to fit into what felt like a high-school classroom.
 I sat down at the high-school folding-tray top desk, opened my notebook, took out a pen, and wrote the date and First Round Capital Management Summit at the top of the page.
 Sadly, that would be the only thing I wrote all morning.

 The first half of the day had three or four speakers talk about various topics, every one of them lacking in any actionable advice or insight -- in other words, fluff.
 As we broke for lunch, I contemplated driving back early and getting in half a workday at the office.
-I checked the agenda and noticed an entirely different roster of afternoon speakers, so I decided I'd at least hear out the first one.
+I checked the agenda and noticed that we did have an entirely different roster of afternoon speakers, so I decided I'd at least hear out the first one.

 The first speaker after lunch was Jonathan.
 Unlike prior presenters, he had no slides and he seemed a little rushed, perhaps a tiny bit unprepared, or maybe just nervous, as he walked to the front of the class.
 The first words out of his mouth, however, told a different story: